rustenburgJ/IASC-2P02/blog.md

 5. Changes came about from second wave feminism, to work toward gender equality and third wave feminism in the early 1990s brought many aspects including action and support for women of colour.
 Feminism could push back against inequity.
 People had to recognize inequity and that is why I have included Peggy McIntosh's paper on _White Privilege, Unpacking the Invisible Knapsack._ The goal is to break down the barriers to allow inclusion in the Digital Humanities, academia, or elsewhere.

-#### Pre UNIX
+#### A Historical Look, Pre UNIX

-i studied assembly language on a Von Neumann machine/processor, with do-it-yourself data structures carved out, with SAL, MAL, and TAL (True Assembly Language).
+I studied assembly language on a Von Neumann machine/processor, with do-it-yourself data structures carved out, with SAL, MAL, and TAL (True Assembly Language).
 One could argue that programming in assembly was complicated in that it required keeping track of the space used, being careful not to overwrite areas by keeping the data structures in the program 'segregated' manually in the program.
 One could also argue that it was simple, transparent, and hands-on.

 #### UNIX and mid 1960s